GENIAL: Generative Design Space Exploration via Network Inversion for Low Power Algorithmic Logic Units: Validation of the Method and Discussion

 While optimizing the operand encoding of a multiplier can reduce its power consumption, the impact must be assessed at the system level.
 Specifically, inputs to the multiplier, typically represented in \gls{tc}, would need to be converted to a custom encoding used by the multiplier.
 This conversion is performed by an encoder (Enc.).
-Their size and cost are visible Table \ref{tab:high_effort_synth} (b).
+Their size and cost are visible in Table \ref{tab:high_effort_synth} (b).
 However, if the same operand can be converted once and reused multiple times, as is common in neural network accelerators, the cost of this conversion is amortized by the reuse factor.

+Finally, we validated the study by implementing a DaVinci-like core \cite{cube}, which realized a General Matrix Multiplication (GEMM) operation (\textit{cube}) containing $16\times32\times16$ multipliers.
+We used commercial tools for synthesis, back-annotation for glitch-aware simulation, and power extraction.
+By swapping out the multipliers and placing the encoders right before the matrix buffers (L0), we observed major gains:

+\begin{enumerate}[label=\roman*., leftmargin=0.8cm] \item SME multipliers enable up to 16\% power savings against their two's complement counterpart on a 2D convolution operation, where both operand matrices are filled with values randomly sampled from a normal distribution with $\sigma=3.0$. \item By adding the encoders' power to the total cost, this gain is reduced to 14\%. \item The total area of the GEMM operator increases by 5\%. \end{enumerate}

 In fact, one could envision storing model weights directly in the custom encoding to further reduce system-wide latency and energy consumption.